shamsenthil/inspirestack_new/README.md

 npm run dev

-This runs the development server (usually at `http://localhost:3000git init` or similar depending on your setup).
+This runs the development server (usually at `http://localhost:3000` or similar depending on your setup).

 ### Start the Backend